JoeCastle/JoeBloggsV3/src/posts/junior-developer-guide/junior-developer-guide.md

 ---

-## 7. Overcoming Impostor Syndrome in Development
+## 7. Overcoming Imposter Syndrome

 You'll feel like a fraud at times.
 You'll doubt your abilities.
 You'll fear failure.
 Everyone does, even senior developers.